CzeleHub/TopRss/README.md

 then keeps the ones that have both name and VmRSS information in status file,

 and then groups all processes with the same name.

-There is going to be an option to ungroup those in the future if You wish to use that, although **I** don't find it useful in my usecase.

 Currently **toprss** has this options (You can also see them by running `toprss --help`)
 ```